 Before, a poly-wrapped mailer would slip through the recipient’s letterbox wrapped in plastic.

-You know it’s not environmentally friendly, and so does the publication and more so, the recipient.
+You know it’s not environmentally friendly, and so do the publication and the recipient.
 Paper wrapping is used more frequently for addressed direct mail over leaflet distribution services and mass marketing.

 All the plastic-wrapped magazines in the wrapping lines add up to hundreds of thousands of single-use plastics floating around the world.